 If there are, as the other theory suggests, too many comics, then my fear is that numbers will continue to rise until there are more comics than society can sustain and the environment will be irreparably damaged.
 The world will be in desperate need of people who can do actual jobs such as plumbing or clever things and instead they will have an overwhelming amount of people who can make jokes about plumbing or clever things.
 A rather horrifying image I think you’ll agree.
 On the plus side, while the world is collapsing and falling apart, we will all be able to laugh about it.
 This will of course upset all the emos, but they like being upset so it sort of works out for them too.
 I’m starting to bring myself round to liking this idea.
 Maybe I will make myself king, who by default, will also be his own court jester.
 If all of this scares you then next time you see a comedian, kill them.
 That’s the only way to avoid such terrors.
 Oh dear this is clearly what happens when I get up too early.

 I got round to watching Derren Brown’s ‘How To Be A Psychic Spy’ last night on the old 4oD.
 It’s not old really, otherwise I’d be watching hieroglyphics of it on a parchment, which I can’t imagine would be as good.
 For a start you’d know what the hidden shape was purely by reading further down on the scroll, which would be cheating.
 Anyway, once again the man made my head hurt, although I felt pleased to possibly work out that the public at the museum had drawn circles maybe because of all the subliminal circle shapes around the area they were in (ie on the wall behind the picture and on the railings behind Derren).
 Either way though he once again proved he is clearly evil.
 I did spend a large portion of last night wondering what it would be like to be a psychic spy and how much fun it would be seeing stuff through other people’s eyes.
+I found myself on some sites like Askyourguide very late last night, my overly tired self, attempting to believe that I could be such a spy.
 I would spend a lot of time watching films I didn’t have to pay for as that would be ace.
 I clearly don’t have the ability to do such things as my guess at the hidden picture was a dragon with the second guess being a man who lived in a shoe and only his head could be seen.
 All these thoughts may well have been tainted by the vast amount of food I ate at Layla’s parents house though as well as the booze and cake that made me a bit dizzy.
 On reflection I’d do much better as an anti-caking agent, if only to make myself avoid such consequences.